Democrat - July-August 2008 (Number 109)

 The Commission has the power to ensure this legislation, including Treaties, is carried out and can take other EU Institutions and member States to the European Court of Justice for failures to do so or to settle disputes.

 One area which the Commission does not cover is foreign policy contained in the Common Foreign and Security Policy (which will be dealt with later in this series).
-This policy remains intergovernmental and is overseen by the High Representative, currently Javier Solana former NATO General Secretary who is not a commissioner.
+This policy remains intergovernmental and is overseen by the High Representative.

 It is no surprise that the largest numbers of staff of any Directorate General is that for translation with over 2,000 interpreters and rising with each enlargement.
 There are 23 official languages and interpreting has to be performed between all pairs of languages largely for paper work.

-Another body of people associated with the Commission and other EU institutions are the lobbyists which represent big capital.
+Another body of people associated with the Commission and other EU institutions are the 30,000 lobbyists which in the main represent big business.
 All the transnational corporations have offices in Brussels and they form such bodies as the European Round Table of Industrialists which has major influence on the drafting of EU legislation.

-In stark terms the function of the Commission includes overseeing the running of the EU’s single market – for the free movement of capital, goods, services and labour – to ensure everything works in favour of big capital.
+In stark terms the function of the Commission includes overseeing the running of the EU’s single market – for the free movement of capital, goods, services and labour – to ensure everything works in favour of capitalism which is stated to be the only economic system permitted in the Lisbon Treaty.
 Hence all the directives and regulations.

 An ‘official’ nitty gritty view of this EU institution can be found in “The European Commission – an essential guide...” by three avid EU supporters: Kogan Page at £30, ISBN978 0 7494 5266 7